Diman198B/Construction-Hoists/README.md

 2. If you want to view the site, open the src/pages/index.html file in your browser.
 3. To get the compiled project files in the /dist folder for developer or production modes:
 ```
+1. Install Node.js and npm on your PC (If not installed).
-1. npm install - Install required packages.
+2. npm install - Install required packages.
-2. npm run dev - Get compiled project files for Developer mode.
+3. npm run dev - Get compiled project files for Developer mode.
    npm run build - Get compiled project files for production mode.
-3. npm start - Compile the project and track changes on the local server provided by webpack (The command only works after one of the builds is done).
+4. npm start - Compile the project and track changes on the local server provided by webpack (The command only works after one of the builds is done).

+   If after entering the commands in steps 3 and 4, the compiler gives an error, then repeat the command 1-2 more times, or clear the npm cache with the command: npm cache clear --force, and repeat the command.
 ```

 ## Troubleshooting: